pmean/build-website/text/05/NegativeMicroarray.md

 **[StATS]:** **A totally negative microarray experiment (October 14, 2005)**.

-I\'ve been cleaning out my old emails and am finding some real gems of good advice.
+I've been cleaning out my old emails and am finding some real gems of good advice.
 Someone wrote into the Bioconductor email list wondering what to do when the lowest adjusted p-value in the entire experiment was still very large (0.66).
 A nice response outlined three strategies: